 Academic charges, allegations of plagiarism, and alcohol violations like underage drinking that do not typically involve criminal charges can often result in disciplinary charges.
 Appearing before a disciplinary committee at the college or university may not seem as serious as appearing before a judge in a Virginia courtroom, but the impact a disciplinary charge may have on your education should not be taken lightly.

 Finding a student defense lawyer in Virginia allows you to defend yourself against disciplinary charges, while holding the institution accountable for preserving your rights.
-A disciplinary committee may not fully understand your rights, but your student defense lawyer does, and he or she can work aggressively to protect them.
+A disciplinary committee may not fully understand your rights, but your student defense lawyer in NoVa does, and he or she can work aggressively to protect them.

 Outside of disciplinary charges, criminal charges can also be a very real possibility for charges such as cybercrimes or sexual assault.
 A Virginia student defense attorney with experience handling criminal charges can step in for your defense with both a university’s administration and the government.